 "My favorite is the Whip," he replied.

-"I'll see you next Saturday," Shawn called as he raced down the beach toward his boat, pulling his shirt up over his head in an attempt to keep dry.
+"I'll see you next Saturday," Shawn called as he ran toward the dock, pulling his shirt up over his head in an attempt to keep his hair dry.

-The following Saturday, another brother, Bertram, who was a year older than Seth, joined his siblings and Shawn for an evening at the deserted park.
+On Shawn's subsequent trip to the old amusement park, another brother, Bertram, who was a year older than Seth, joined his siblings.
 Bertram chose to ride the Ferris wheel.
-Since the weight had to be balanced on both sides of the wheel, Lily remained near the controls, to start and stop the ride so the others could board.
+Because the weight had to be somewhat balanced on both sides of the wheel, Lily remained near the controls, to start and stop the ride so the others could board.

 * * *